Followers

 War in the Shadows

-Moro insurgents vs US Army in Philipines
+Moro insurgents vs US Army in the Philippines

 Burning of Revenue Cutter, Gaspee at

-Warwick, RI early act of Insurgency
+Warwick, RI, early act of Insurgency

 A Secret Committee